-Admins can designate ring groups – groups of agent or department phone numbers all with similar skillsets – to ensure inbound calls are answered ASAP.
+Admins can create ring groups – groups of agent or department phone numbers with similar skill sets – to ensure inbound calls are answered ASAP.

 Ring group members’ phone numbers simultaneously ring (call blasting) and the first person to answer the call takes it.

 Third-party CRM integrations connect your preferred CRM software (Salesforce, Zoho CRM, Sugar CRM, etc.) to your softphone software application, meaning all key customer data and CRM information is accessible in a united interface.

 The CTI Call Pop feature automatically displays incoming caller CRM data on the agent screen without requiring app switching.